samirahmedmustafa/KVM/README.md

 - to create a new pool(directory /data/VMs/DB_shared needs to be created manually):

   `virsh pool-define-as DB_shared dir - - - - "/data/VMs/DB_shared"`

+- to start a pool

+  `virsh pool-start DB_shared`

+- to turn on autostart across reboots

+  `virsh pool-autostart ovirt_store`

 - to create 12GB disk in the pool DB_shared: